Soccer - Germany's Loew bemused by Werner jeers

-NUREMBERG, Germany Germany coach Joachim Loew was bemused as to why the crowd booed forward Timo Werner during the 21-year-old's appearance in the 7-0 win over San Marino on Saturday.
+NUREMBERG, Germany (Reuters) - Germany coach Joachim Loew was bemused as to why the crowd booed forward Timo Werner during the 21-year-old's appearance in the 7-0 win over San Marino on Saturday.

 The RB Leipzig player was greeted with jeers when he came on as a substitute in the 55th minute and the crowd continued to give him rough treatment for the rest of the match.